mickey-doyle/SimpleKanbanCalendar/README.md

 1. Ensure you have **Inno Setup Compiler** installed.
 2. Run the `fyne package` command (step 5 above) to generate the executable.
-3. Open `Installer Script.iss` in Inno Setup.
+3. Open `InstallerScript.iss` in Inno Setup.
 4. Click **Build > Compile**.
 5. The new installer will be generated in the project folder.